joaovictorino/microservices-election/README.md

 Azure Kubernetes Service is an Kubernetes full-featured with Azure services integrations, like disks, load balancers, etc.

-To test the application execute the command bellow and keep the output
+To test the application execute the command bellow and keep the output:

 ````sh
 az ad sp create-for-rbac